graphql/graphql.github.io/site/docs/Learn-Schema.md

 }
 ```

-1. We start with the a special "root" object
+1. We start with a special "root" object
 2. We select the `hero` field on that
-3. For each object returned by `hero`, we select the `name` and `appearsIn` fields
+3. For the object returned by `hero`, we select the `name` and `appearsIn` fields

-So you can predict what the query will return without knowing that much about the server.
-But the question remains - what fields can we select?
+Because the shape of a GraphQL query closely matches the result, you can predict what the query will return without knowing that much about the server.
+But it's useful to have an exact description of the data we can ask for - what fields can we select?
 What kinds of objects might they return?
 What fields are available on those sub-objects?
 That's where the schema comes in.

 Every GraphQL service defines a set of types which completely describe the set of possible data you can query on that service.
 Then, when queries come in, they are validated and executed against that schema.